Connic

 AI agents are powerful.
 They can draft emails, summarize documents, call APIs, and make decisions.
 But they also inherit every risk that comes with running a language model in production: prompt injection, PII leakage, off-topic responses, system prompt exposure, and outputs that violate your content policies.

-You cannot ship an agent to production and hope it behaves.
+You can't ship an agent to production and hope it behaves.
 You need runtime safety checks that sit between your users and your agent, inspecting every input and every output before they cause harm.
-That is what Connic Guardrails does.
+That's what Connic Guardrails does.

 Why Agents Need Guardrails